CAAPIM/apim-charts/charts/gateway-otk/README.md

 It's targeted at Gateway v10.x onward.

+# Java 11

+API Gateway is now running with Java 11 with the release of the v10.1.00.
+The Gateway-OTK chart's version has been incremented to 1.0.0.

+Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

 ## This Chart is currently in an alpha state
 Requires a custom Gateway image, more details to follow in the coming weeks.